KittyGiraudel/site/_posts/2012-01-01-git-tips-and-tricks-part-1.md

 <section id="improve-diff-output">
 ## Improve diff output [#](#improve-diff-output)

-`git diff` is one of the most used git command before adding changes to the stage areas to avoid pushing mistakes to repository.
-The diff command can be customized to avoid some inconvenience.
+`git diff` is one of the most used Git command before adding changes to the stage area to avoid pushing mistakes to the repository.
+The diff command can be customized to avoid some inconveniences.

 ### See changes in one line